 The city of Woodland has its own designated sewer service area.
 Woodland Wastewater Treatment Plant (WWTP) treats all Woodland sanitary waste.
 Table 8-1 provides an estimate of the average number of Woodland sewer connections in 2013.

-•
+Single-family residential represents the largest sector of sewer connections, as shown in Figure 8-2.
+A single connection may serve more than one multi-family residential unit.
+A single industrial connection may generate more flow than a residential connection.

 Table 8-1.
-Average Sewer Service
+Average Sewer S ervice

-Connections by Customer Class for 2013
+Connections by Customer (Class for 2013

 Customer Class 2013

 Single-Family Residential 1,510

 Multi-Family Residential (1) 78

 Commercial (2) 339

 Industrial 7

 Total 1,933